marklogic/marklogic-kubernetes/README.md

 To install this chart, you need to install [Helm](https://helm.sh/docs/intro/install/) and [Kubectl](https://kubernetes.io/docs/tasks/tools/).

-To set up a Kubernetes Cluster for Production Workload, we recomend using EKS platform on AWS.
-To bring up a kubernetes cluster on EKS, you can install [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html) tool.
-Please refer to [Using eksctl to Provision MarkLogic Kubernetes Cluster on EKS](README.md/) for detailed steps.
+To set up a Kubernetes Cluster for Production Workload, we recommend using EKS platform on AWS.
+To bring up a Kubernetes cluster on EKS, you can install [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html) tool.
+Please refer to [Using eksctl to Provision MarkLogic Kubernetes Cluster on EKS](http://cms-ml-docs-stage.marklogic.com/11.0/guide/kubernetes-guide/en/setting-up-the-required-tools/tools-for-setting-up-the-kubernetes-cluster/installing-amazon-web-services-elastic-kubernetes-service--for-production-.html) for detailed steps.

-For non-production deployments, please see [MiniKube Setup Guide](docs/Local_Development_Tutorial.md) to create kubernetes cluster locally.
+For non-production deployments, please see [MiniKube Setup Guide](docs/Local_Development_Tutorial.md) to create the Kubernetes cluster locally.

 ### Installing MarkLogic Helm Chart

-Following below steps will install a single node MarkLogic cluster with default group
+Following the below steps will install a single node MarkLogic cluster with a default group

 1. Add MarkLogic Repo to Helm using this command: